njgeorge000158/Crowdfunding-ETL/README.TECHNICAL.md

 Here are the requisite Terminal commands for installation of these peripheral modules:

-python3 -m pip install holoviews
+pip3 install -U holoviews

-python3 -m pip install hvplot
+pip3 install -U hvplot

-python3 -m pip install geoviews
+pip3 install -U geoviews

-python3 -m pip install geopy
+pip3 install -U geopy

-python3 -m pip install aspose-words
+pip3 install -U aspose-words

-python3 -m pip install dataframe-image
+pip3 install -U dataframe-image

 The SQL script, crowdfunding_db_schema.sql, is in the folder, sql, and requires the installation of PostgreSQL and pdAdmin4.